We're in the business of feeding people...and that's not exclusive to the guest dining in our restaurants.

 In 2020, we will offer a 12-week Work & Train Program designed to specifically help our community’s homeless youth get back on their feet so they may move into permanent housing.

 Our business exists to feed people.
 Thankfully, the guests paying for meals in our restaurants allows for us to extend our dining room out to the remote neighborhoods in the city.

-Food produced during the hands-on training part of the program will be used to prepare Summer Feeding or At-Risk After School Meals for kids in need, with the goal of feeding at least 1000 kids throughout 2019.
+Food produced during the hands-on training part of the the Hospitality Workforce Development Program will be used to prepare Summer Feeding or At-Risk After School Meals for kids in need, with the goal of feeding at least 1000 kids throughout 2020.